Moodys19/ADL-Hallucination-Detection/README.md

 - **Baseline**: The baseline project focuses on document-level classification, where the model takes a source text and its corresponding summary as input and predicts whether the summary contains any hallucinations or not.

-- **Extension**: This stage extends the baseline by refining the classification from document-level to token-level classification.
+- **Extended**: This stage extends the baseline by refining the classification from document-level to token-level classification.

-- **Advanced Stage**: The goal here is to integrate **Semantic Entropy Probes (SEPs)**, as discussed in Assignment 1, into the model to enhance its performance and interpretability.
+- **Advanced**: The goal here is to integrate **Semantic Entropy Probes (SEPs)**, as discussed in Assignment 1, into the model to enhance its performance and interpretability.

 For Assignment 2, the primary focus was on implementing the data setup and cleaning pipeline, as well as developing the **Baseline** subproject.